SackNewTon/phishkiller/README.md

 Dependencies:

--The script depends on several third-party libraries: requests, names, fake_useragent.
+- The script depends on several third-party libraries: requests, names, fake_useragent.
 These are used for HTTP requests, name generation, and generating random User-Agent headers respectively.

 Customization:

--Users can customize the script's behavior by modifying the config.json file or adjusting environment variables to fit their specific API endpoint, concurrency requirements, proxy configurations, and authentication needs.
+- Users can customize the script's behavior by modifying the config.json file or adjusting environment variables to fit their specific API endpoint, concurrency requirements, proxy configurations, and authentication needs.

 Overall, the script provides a framework for performing multithreaded HTTP POST requests with randomized data and robust error handling/logging, making it suitable for testing or automation tasks where concurrent API interactions are necessary.

-Overall, the script provides a framework for performing multithreaded HTTP POST requests with randomized data and robust error handling/logging, making it suitable for testing or automation tasks where concurrent API interactions are necessary.
+### Overall, the script provides a framework for performing multithreaded HTTP POST requests with
+randomized data and robust error handling/logging, making it suitable for testing or automation tasks where concurrent API interactions are necessary.